I have a confession to make.

 I KNOW that my muse is a separate being.

-Yes, you could say she’s another aspect of my psyche.
+Yes, you could say It’s another part of my mind.
 And maybe she is.
 But she clearly doesn’t think so and she certainly doesn’t act that way.

-I mean, do you get into whiny, pissy fights with something that’s just a part of your subconscious?
+I mean, do you get into whiny, pissy fights with something that’s just a part of your mind?
 And routinely lose those arguments?